 We are all in this together.
 In an effort to report on the state of different facets of the military collectibles market, Military Trader strives to discover and share the opinions of the hobby’s leading dealers and collectors.
 This month, we had the privilege to talk with Bill Shea.
 Most will recognize his business, The Ruptured Duck, as one of the leading businesses dealing in WWII relics and specializing in Third Reich memorabilia.

 Bill has been a collector of militaria since 1959 and a world-class militaria dealer since the late 1960’s when he began attending gun shows and publishing printed catalogues.
 His profession as a history teacher and passion for interacting with veterans since being a young boy has given him the opportunity to gain a real perspective on the stories behind the artifacts.
 He also currently works with two auction houses and consults with a number of museums.
 Items from his collection have appeared in more than 50 references on WWII memorabilia.
-In fact, Bill is in the process of writing his own book, entitled, The Stories Behind the Treasures of World War II: The Making of a “Collectorholic”, which he hopes will be published by 2016.
+Bill recorded many of his own collecting escapades in his own book, The Stories Behind the Treasures of World War II: The Making of a “Collectorholic,” published in 2016 (read a review of the book HERE).

 Bill currently has a staff of five which includes his wife, Donna, his son, Patrick, his daughter, Kellianne, and his granddaughter, Elycia.
 He calls it a “real family affair!”

 Bill and his family also have a real passion for classic automobiles and motorcycles.
 His collection includes three Steve McQueen motorcycles and several DeLoreans.

 Though Bill offers a wide range of military relics, he is best-known for his expertise on WWII militaria.
 With more than 50 years experience in buying, selling, trading and collecting, he has a very good sense of the ebbs and flows of the hobby.
 We are pleased to offer his response to our “10 Questions on the Health of the Third Reich Market.”